gasRU76/python-send-email/README.md

   --help                    Show this message and exit.
 ```

-You also can build docker image and send email through one.
+You can also build a docker image and send an email through one.

 ```bash
 docker build -t python-send-email .